mmzala/Blog/index.md

 ## Theory <a name="theory"></a>

 *Rendering thousands of dynamic lights in real-time...
-Optimizizing as much as possible...
+Optimizing as much as possible...
 Squeezing as much performance as possible from the hardware...*

 The Real-Time rendering field has been striving to improve image quality for decades.
 Modern rendering engines are capable of rendering beautiful scenes.
 One reason for that is the increase of computational power of our hardware.
 But without software optimization it wouldn't be possible to render such images quickly.